eightlimbed/rentabike/README.md

 ```

 The file `populate.py` can be used to import some dummy date into your database.

+#### File Storage
+Executing comands with the environment variables `RENTABIKE_TYPE_STORAGE` set to
+anything other than "db" will push and pull data from a flat JSON file.

 #### Unit Tests
 Unit tests are located in the `/tests` directory.
 Before running the tests, make